fuckitweball/MoonLamboDoge69DeFiSuperSwapperPro/README.md

 c'est mon premier open source repo

+it was intended to be a solana portfolio viewer which ended up with a bunch of ray v4 swaps and other util functions. kinda cool, give it a try ;)

 fill up yo deets in config file and run using **flet run** or **python app.py**

 its not complete/perfect but it does the job.